istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 supported.
 The requirement is based on the observation that all the traffic that leaves the cluster usually must be encrypted.
 This means that either the applications will perform TLS origination or Istio must perform TLS origination for them.
-Note that in case an application performs TLS origination, the Istio proxies cannot see the original traffic, only the encrypted one, so the proxies see TLS protocol only.
+Note that in the case an application performs TLS origination, the Istio proxies cannot see the original traffic, only the encrypted one, so the proxies see TLS protocol only.
 For the proxies it does not matter if the original protocol is HTTP or MongoDB, all the Istio proxies can see is TLS traffic.